North Carolina VI Outreach

 Instructional Materials Warehouse

 The North Carolina VI Outreach Instructional Materials Warehouse (IMW) was recently established to provide NC students with qualifying vision impairing conditions an avenue to more quickly obtain materials and devices, provided by the American Printing House for the Blind, which assist students in accessing the core and expanded core curriculum.
-As the Federal Quota Fund Ex Officio Trustee for the state of North Carolina, Julie Kagy conducts the annual census of eligible students, determines how quota moneys are spent, processes and provides approval of all orders for Federal Quota materials.
+As the Federal Quota Fund Ex Officio Trustee for the state of North Carolina, William Tubilleja conducts the annual census of eligible students, determines how quota moneys are spent, processes and provides approval of all orders for Federal Quota materials.
 Since its establishment, all orders have been processed and shipped out of the IMW.

 The EC Division, Sensory Support and Assistive Technology Section through the VI Outreach Team, conducts evaluations for LEAs based on referral and need.
 If an LEA has TVIs and O&M Instructors on its staff or is utilizing contract VI staff, it is best practice for those professionals to conduct the evaluations.
 The evaluation types include: